Black and white nature photography can deliver powerful, unique landscape and nature photographs.

 High tonal contrast (where you have a range of tones from the darkest to the lightest in the composition that opposes each other) works superbly in black-and-white compositions.

 The contrast in black and white photography is achieved by increasing or decreasing the image’s tonal range.
 The tonal range is the variation in brightness and darkness through different parts of the image.Crowpix Media

 The above image shows a high-contrast image where the full range of tones appears in the photo.

-Low contrast black and white images do not create a strong separation between the tones of grey.
+Low contrast between black and white images does not create a strong separation between the tones of grey.